 Open 9 AM-4:45 PM

 Call (847) 918-3584 to make sure a volunteer is present.

 1401 N. Midlothion Rd.

 Mundelein, IL 60060

 Schaumburg, IL 60159-0567

 Family History Centers are branches of the Family History Library of the Mormon Church in Salt Lake City, Utah.
-The main library's holdings can be accessed through indexes available at the branches, and microfilm borrowed for a small fee.
+The main library's holdings can be accessed through indexes available at the branches.

 Buffalo Grove Illinois